 Jerome (c.
 347–420) is best known for his translation of most of the Bible into Latin (the Vulgate).
 He remarked that “the term Usia was abolished: the Nicene Faith stood condemned.
 The whole world groaned, and was astonished to find itself Arian” (The Dialogue Against the Luciferians).

 Constantius died 361.
 His successor was Julian.
 He was a devotee of Rome’s pagan gods.
 He no longer favored one church faction over another but allowed all exiled bishops to return.
 However, he reigned only for three years.

-Emperor Valens (364–378) succeeded Julian, revived Constantius’ policy and supported the “Homoian” party (the Son is like the Father).
-Similar to Constantine and Constantius, he EXILED Nicene bishops to the other ends of the empire and often used FORCE.
-The main purpose of this article is to show the DECISIVE influence which the emperors had on whether the church was Arian or Nicene.
+Emperor Valens (364–378) succeeded Julian, revived Constantius’ policy and supported the “Homoian” party (the Son is like the Father, without reference to His ‘substance’).
+Similar to Constantine and Constantius, he exiled Nicene bishops to the other ends of the empire and often used force.
+The main purpose of this article is to show the decisive influence which the emperors had on whether the church was Arian or Nicene.

 The article Arianism explains what the church believed in this period.
 The Nicene Creed of 325 makes the Son equal to the Father.
 The word “God” is a modern invention.
 We use it as the proper name of the One who exists without a cause.
 In Arianism, theos, when it describes Jesus, or to any being other than the Father, should be translated as “god.”
 The Father is the only God, the Son is our god, but the Father is His god and the Holy Spirit is not a person, but as a power; subject to the Son.